 In order to manage the high demand for Star Wars: Rise of the Resistance, Disney is implementing a virtual queue where guests wait in a virtual “line” instead of a physical line.
 It’s important to note that a Boarding Pass is only required to experience Rise of the Resistance.
 You do not need a Boarding Pass for Millennium Falcon: Smugglers Run and you won’t need a Boarding Pass to enter the Star Wars: Galaxy’s Edge land as a whole.
 There seems to be some confusion on what a Boarding Pass is needed for: it’s only needed for the Rise of the Resistance attraction.

-First things first: how do you get to Disney’s Hollywood Studios extremely early in the morning?
+Next, how do you get to Disney’s Hollywood Studios extremely early in the morning?
 You really can’t depend on resort buses as they officially begin running just an hour before official scheduled park opening.
 That means that you’re left with a few different options based on where you’re staying.

 Disney’s in-house private taxi service is called Minnie Van, and they’ll magically whisk you anywhere you want on property.
 The key part about the Minnie Van service is that it’s the earliest possible form of official Disney transportation, beginning service at 5am.
 This is your best option if you want official Disney transportation.
 We recommend visiting the front desk at your resort the day before and checking hours and seeing if you can arrange a pick-up time for the morning.